justinethier/cyclone/docs/Garbage-Collector.md

                   , STATUS_SYNC2
                   } gc_status_type;

-The collector performs a handshake with the mutators to change status.
 The collector will update its status variable and then wait for all of the collectors to change their status before continuing.
 The mutators periodically call a cooperate function to check in and update their status to match the collectors.
 A handshake is complete once all mutators have updated their status.

 ## Collection Cycle